-A Python 3 app in App Engine is configured using a file
+An App Engine app is configured using an

-You specify the runtime configuration for your Python 3 app in a
+You can specify the runtime configuration for your Python 3 app,

 app.yaml file for the